Convergence of a Distributed Least Squares: Introduction

-Note that the LS is a most basic, widely used and comprehensively studied estimation algorithm in many fields of science and engineering.
-Moreover, when the unknown parameter is time-invariant, the LS algorithm may generate more accurate estimates in the transient phase and have faster convergence speed compared with LMS algorithm.
-So the LS appears to be more suitable for applications that require fast speed and accurate estimates for unknown constant parameters.
+Note that when the unknown parameter is time-invariant, the LS algorithm may generate more accurate estimates in the transient phase and have faster convergence speed compared with LMS algorithm.
 This is one of the main motivations for us to consider the LS-based distributed estimation algorithm in this paper.
-Another reason for us to study this problem is that the existing convergence theory in the literature is far from satisfactory since it can hardly be applied to non-independent and non-stationary signals coming from practical complex systems where feedback loops inevitably exist.
+Another reason for us to study this problem is that the existing convergence theory in the literature \cite{Sayed2006, Mateos2012, Xiao2006, Cattivelli2008, Bertrand2011, Ara2014, Vah2017, Ras2019, Yu2019} can hardly be applied to non-independent and non-stationary signals coming from practical complex systems where feedback loops exist inevitably.